fsotoc/FaReT/README.md

 mass_make_gifs("C:/path-to-png-folders/", "C:/path-to-png-folders/MH_{0:04d}.gif", 33.33333)
 ```

+## Using ImageJ to create AVI files
+* Sometimes you might want to create AVI files rather than GIFs, because it is easier to display AVIs in some experimental software (e.g., Psychopy) and/or because creating AVIs allows more control over the number of frames per second in the resulting animation.
+* Download ImageJ from [this website](https://imagej.net/Downloads) and run it.
+* Drag the folder containing the sequence of images previously created with FaReT and drop it on the ImageJ windows.
+* A prompt will appear asking if you want to open all the images in the folder as a stack.
+Click on "Yes".
+* Go to **File > Save as > AVI**
+* Choose your preferred compression and animation speed (frames per second) and proceed.
+* Name your file and save.

 # Communicating with PsychoPy to render faces online
 The Socket Render plugin is made for telling MakeHuman what to do from PsychoPy or any Python project.